CodersInDev/blog/README.md

 You can view our user stories [here](https://github.com/CodersInDev/blog/blob/testHeader/docs/userStories.md) These are the people we are keeping in mind when designing our site.

+#What we're working on

+	* Update the 'Meet the team' page with pop up biographies for each team member
+	* Enable a blog post section where we can record our experiences